Frequently Asked Questions

 Most people pay for their place with a Direct Payment or, from their individual budget.
 Other people, however, fund their place from their own money.

 What if I can’t afford to pay?

 We will do all we can to support you to obtain funding.

-Sometimes, we are able to provide a place free of charge and will let you know if this is possible.
+Sometimes, we can provide a place free of charge and will let you know if this is possible.

 Do you have volunteers?